call +1 (800) 232-9022

 Research demonstrates that people are motivated to work at a level consistent with the perception of their own competence.
 If you’re conscientious about instilling self-esteem, trust, and confidence in your employees then you’re setting the groundwork for them performing to those expectations.

-Greater Awareness = Greater Success
+Greater Awareness = Greater Leadership Successes

 Take some time to analyze yourself in leadership situations.
 Do you make any of these common leadership mistakes?
 How does your team respond when you do?
 If you try to change the pattern, do they react differently?